We need all the information on your plans to make sure they meet building code requirements.

 A geotechnical investigation report, including a geotechnical letter review of the foundation and/or shoring drawings, are required for the following work scopes, per Information Sheet S-05:

 - Significant grading

 - Excavation or fill

 - Special foundations

-We may also need a geotechnical report when the site is included in the State of California Seismic Hazard Zones Map, Special Soils Map or other area identified by the Building Official.
+A geotechnical report may also be required when the site is included in the State of California Seismic Hazard Zones Map, Special Soils Map or other area identified by the Building Official.
 See Appendix J, for additional grading permit requirements.